Golden Age of French Furniture – A Guilded System

 The French are famous for their fine taste in everything, whether it’s food, art, architecture or furniture!!

 Like French art, French furniture also has a long history, but the eighteenth century is considered as the Golden age of French Furniture.
 It was during this time that the most refined and beautiful Royal furniture was made in the busy Paris workshops of Europe’s elite Cabinet makers.
 Furniture that was a display of the finest skills and techniques of French craftsmen and artists was not only popular in France, but also received international appreciation.

 From the middle ages till 1791, there was a guild system in place with strict rules and regulations and all French craftsmen and artists had to work according to those rules.
 While the system was terminated during the French Revolution, it left lasting impacts upon furniture making.
-This was because the Parisian guild required the craftsmen to have at least six years of training in furniture making to become a part of the guild system.
+The Parisian guild required the craftsmen to have at least six years of training in furniture making to become a part of the guild system.

 This was to ensure that furniture makers gained high level of technical specialisation.
 Even after the training, they were required to work under a master furniture maker, for three years.
 This was followed by at least three years of working as a journeyman.
 To prove his mastery over the art of furniture making, a cabinetmaker had to make a ‘masterpiece’.

 It was after such long training and practice and proving his competence that a furniture maker was allowed to open his own workshop.
-Even then, he had to wait for a vacancy as only a limited number of master furniture workers were allowed to work at a given time.
+Even then, he had to wait for a vacancy as only a limited number of master furniture makers were allowed to work at a given time.

 Examples of French makers Stamps in the Current Collection at Nicholas Wells Antiques Ltd